-Concept of Consumer Surplus
+Concept of Consumer Surplus: Meaning and Importance

 The concept of consumer surplus is important in economics.
 Consumer surplus is defined as the difference between the willingness of a consumer to pay for a product and the actual amount that the consumer ends up paying in demand to obtain the product.
 Consumer surplus can be positive or negative.